quou/Crimson/README.md

  - ECS
  - Physics
  - Lua-based mesh & material loading (Allows for custom shaders without needing to edit C++)
- - Asset management, loads assets from a folder during debug, and from an archive in debug
+ - Asset management (loads assets from a folder during debug, and from an archive in debug, never loading a single asset twice)
  - AngelScript scripting
  - Input system